Maine Medical Center

 Senior Teaching Rotation

-Our Teaching Rotation is in the third year of training and allows our residents the opportunity to demonstrate their ability to facilitate the learning of inpatient unit learners, including medical students, interns, co-senior residents and other healthcare professionals.
+Our teaching rotation is in the third year of training and allows our residents the opportunity to demonstrate their ability to facilitate the learning of inpatient unit learners, including medical students, interns, co-senior residents and other health care professionals.
 Through experiential and self-directed learning, the Teaching Senior targets preparation of teaching materials, teaching in large and small groups, bedside teaching, one-on-one teaching based on direct observation, and using feedback and evaluation all in an effort to improve their teaching ability.
 Self-directed learning provides residents the opportunity to focus on different learning styles, adult learning theory, bias, and reflection with self-assessment to strengthen the resident’s educator toolkit and prepare them for diverse learners and learning environments.

 Subspecialty Core Experiences